Configure users and roles in ITSI

 itoa_admin role cannot assign permissions to the custom roles.
 Alternatively, use the admin role to assign permissions.

-Splunk Cloud administrators need to request Splunk Support to create the custom roles for teams.
+Splunk Cloud Platform administrators need to request Splunk Support to create the custom roles for teams.

 For information about creating custom roles, see About configuring role-based user access in the Securing Splunk Enterprise manual.